-As with factories, warehouses, too, can be built to accommodate different approaches.
+As with factories, warehouses too can be built to accommodate different approaches.
 There are three main approaches to use in warehousing:

-- 1. Stock keeping unit (SKU) storage-In this traditional approach, all of a given type of product is stored together.
-This is an efficient and easy to understand way to store products. - 2.
-Job lot storage-In this approach, all the different products related to the needs of a certain type of customer or related to the needs of a particular job are stored together.
-This allows for an efficient picking and packing operation but usually requires more storage space than the traditional SKU storage approach.
+1. Stock Keeping Unit (SKU) Storage-In this traditional approach, all of a given type of product is stored together.
+This is an efficient and easy to understand way to store products.

-3. Crossdocking-This approach was pioneered by Walmart in its drive to increase efficiencies in its supply chain.
+- 2. Job Lot Storage-In this approach, all the different products related to the needs of a certain type of customer or related to the needs of a particular job are stored together.
+This allows for an efficient picking and packing operation but usually requires more storage space than the traditional SKU storage approach. - 3.
+Crossdocking-An approach that was pioneered by Walmart in its drive to increase efficiencies in its supply chain.
 In this approach, product is not actually warehoused in the facility.
-Instead the facility is used to house a process where trucks from suppliers arrive and unload large quantities of different products.
+Instead, the facility is used to house a process where trucks from suppliers arrive and unload large quantities of different products.
 These large lots are then broken down into smaller lots.
 Smaller lots of different products are recombined according to the needs of the day and quickly loaded onto outbound trucks that deliver the products to their final destinations.